EseoheB/terraform-project/README.md

 # Terraform AWS Infrastructure Project

 This Terraform project automates the provisioning of AWS infrastructure, including a Virtual Private Cloud (VPC), EC2 instances, and Security Groups (SG).
+It also configures the AWS provider, leverages locals for computed values, and uses variables for customization.
 This README provides an overview of the project, its structure, and instructions for usage.